ryanpdwyer/cookiecutter-pypackage/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* `audreyr/cookiecutter-pypackage`_: The original pypackage, uses unittest for
+- `audreyr/cookiecutter-pypackage`_: The original pypackage, uses unittest for
    testing and other minor changes.

-* `Nekroze/cookiecutter-pypackage`_: The project this project is based off of.
+- `Nekroze/cookiecutter-pypackage`_: The template this project is based on.

 Fork This
 ~~~~~~~~~